What is an email whitelist?

 Guarantee delivery of phishing test emails and training notifications by taking the time to properly whitelist our mail servers.
 If you have trouble whitelisting, please conatact our support team for further assistance.

-We recommend whitelisting our IP addresses or hostname in your mail server if you're not using a cloud-based spam filter.
-If you are using a cloud-based spam filter, you will need to whitelist by email header in your mail server and whitelist by IP address in your spam filter.
+We recommend whitelisting our IP addresses or hostname as the primary method.
+This works best when you're not using a cloud-based spam filter.
+If you are using a cloud-based spam filter, you may need to whitelist by email header in your mail server and whitelist by IP address in your spam filter.

 Take into consideration the various products or services you may be using in your mail or web environment to prevent issues with deliverability.
 Our support team is available for assistance.